Clement-legay/GuacActings/readme.md

 docker-compose up -d
 ```

-5. Navigate to the Swagger UI at [https://localhost:8080/swagger/index.html](https://localhost:8080/swagger/index.html) to test the API.
+6. Navigate to the Swagger UI at [https://localhost:8080/swagger/index.html](https://localhost:8080/swagger/index.html) to test the API.

+By default an admin account is created with the following credentials: <br />
+    Email : admin@admin.fr <br />
+    Password : 123456 <br />
+    Username : admin <br />

+You must insert the string : "Bearer (yourApiKey:adminUsername encoded in Base64)"  in the "Authorization" header of your request to be allowed.

 ## Development